MotuS-Web/MotuS-Backend/ObjectStorageGuide_EN.md

 ### 6-3 delete implementation
 1. Receive the PK of the video.
-2. Obtain the Video object using PK and retrieve the path of the files.
+2. Obtain the Video object using PK and get the path of the files.
 ```java
 @Override
 public String deleteVideo(Long vno) {